Cortical-interactome/scLRSomatoDev-Docs/docs/Gene Expression.md

 ## Pseudo-layer

 Visualize the dynamics of gene expression along the pseudo-layer axis, either as a heatmap or as curves.

 You can filter by family (ET, IT, Lamp5 Pvalb, Sst,others GABANS or others GLUTNs) and age, and select up to 50 genes.
+You can also modify the height, width and color palette of the plots in the Plot options panel.

+TODO : add a more detailed description of the pseudo-layer axis.

+**The Pseudo-layer plots are not interactive.
+For now you can only grab the plot via a screenshot.**

 <div class="tabbed-images">
     <input type="radio" id="tab-layer-heatmap" name="image-tabs-layer" checked>